BrianHicks/bytes.zone/drafts/state-transition-tables.md

 To simplify things, we'll serve a single drink for a single quarter.
 The idealized version of the interaction with this machine (the "happy path") is:

-1. put a quarter in
+1. Put a quarter in
-2. press the button for the drink you want
+2. Press the button for the drink you want
-3. get the drink
+3. Get the drink

-To implement this, we have to manage two independent pieces of state: whether you've put money in the machine and if it has at least one drink left to vend.
+To implement this, we have to manage two independent pieces of state: whether you've put money in the machine and whether it has at least one drink left to vend.

 Let's model the interaction above with a one-dimensional state-transition table.
-This form keeps the modeling as simple as possible while still capturing enough detail to be useful: we have a column each for input, state, next state, and output.
+Using only one dimension keeps the modeling as simple as possible while still capturing enough detail to be useful: we have a column each for input, state, next state, and output.
-To find out what happens after an event, you just find the input and current state rows you care about and look at the matching next state and output.
+To find out what happens after an event you just find the input and current state rows you care about and look at the matching next state and output.
 For our vending machine, it might look like this:

 | Input          | Current State           | Next State              | Output     |